Package eremitalpa

 def group_sequences_by_character_at_site(seqs: dict[str, str], site: int) ‑> dict[str, str]

-Group sequences by the character they have at a particular site.
+Groups sequences by the character at a specific site.

 Args